caromrod/caromrod/README.md

 - 👋 Hi, I’m @caromrod
 - 👀 I’m interested in music, art,  books
 - 🌱 I’m currently learning C# and english
-- 📫 you can contact with me in linkedin
+- 📫 you can contact me linkedin

 <!---
 caromrod/caromrod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.